SharukhFardin/Blood-Donation-Management/README.md

 Aim:
-Our goal is to create an online blood management system which will create an online platform for blood donors and people who are in need of blood
+Our goal is to create an online blood management system which will create an online platform for blood donors and people who are in need of blood.